-In 2016-17 37 schools converted to Academies, 23 of which were Community Schools and as at 1 April 2016, on the Council's Balance Sheet.
-Four Foundation Schools and two Voluntary Controlled Schools were included on the Council's Balance Sheet as at 1 April 2016.
-The other eight schools (Voluntary Aided, Voluntary Controlled and Trust) were not on the Council's Balance Sheet.
-In addition two Academy Schools constructed by the Council and on the Council's Balance Sheet as at 1 April 2016 have during the year completed long term leases.
-The value of these disposals was £126.2m.
+In 2017-18 seven schools converted to Academies, four of which were Community Schools and as at 1 April 2017, on the Council's Balance Sheet.
+The other three schools (Voluntary Controlled and Foundation) were not on the Council's Balance Sheet.
+In addition one Academy School constructed by the Council and on the Council's Balance Sheet as at 1 April 2017 has during the year completed a long term lease.
+The value of these disposals was £28.4m.
 The Council is not recompensed for any of these disposals.
 The table below categorises all Bradford schools and sets out the current accounting treatment.

-Type of school 2015-16 2016-17 Accounting Treatment
+Type of school 2016-17 2017-18 Accounting Treatment

-Community 91 68 On Balance Sheet
+Community 68 65 On Balance Sheet

-Special Schools 6 6 On Balance Sheet
+Special Schools 6 4 On Balance Sheet

-Foundation 13 9 Church of England Off Balance Sheet, 7 owned by Governing Bodies On Balance Sheet
+Foundation 9 8 Church of England Off Balance Sheet, 7 owned by Governing Bodies On Balance Sheet

-Voluntary Aided 29 24 Off Balance sheet
+Voluntary Aided 24 24 Off Balance sheet

-Voluntary Controlled 12 10 Off Balance sheet (with the exception of 3 VC schools the Council still holds the legal title)
+Voluntary Controlled 10 8 Off Balance sheet (with the exception of 3 VC schools the Council still holds the legal title)

-Academies 35 72 Off Balance sheet
+Academies 72 79 Off Balance sheet

-Trust 5 2 Off Balance sheet
+Trust 2 2 Off Balance sheet

-TOTAL SCHOOLS 191 191
+TOTAL SCHOOLS 191 190

 Nurseries 7 7 On Balance Sheet